fclaerho/armada/README.md

 ### EXIT STATUS

-Armada exits with the hosted code exit status or 0 if any operation preceeding the hosted code execution fails.
+Armada exits with the hosted code exit status or EXIT_FAILURE if any operation preceeding the hosted code execution fails.

 ### EXAMPLE